How we work together

 Kiez Burn the event, and the community, are organized according to the 11 principles taken from Burning Man and extended with Consent.
-Click here to read them in detail.
+Read the 11 principles here.

-As a community we're committed to a set of values.
-They're inspired in party by the principles.
-You can read all about the Kiez Burn values here.
+As a community, we're committed to a set of values.
+They're inspired in part by the principles.
+Read our values here.

 Facebook is AMAZING to spread the word.
 So please, always try to cross-post important Talk threads to Facebook.

-However, we advise to have your discussions & decision making on talk, not Facebook, because:
+However, we advise having your discussions & decision making on Talk, not Facebook, because:

 Attention manipulation: Facebook maximizes time-on-site which means it favors "contentious discussions".
 Facebook loves conflict over constructive decision-making discussions.